[Virtual Event] Unifying infra and app promotions with Spacelift, OpenTofu, and Kargo

 Global payments platform Checkout.com committed itself to the goal of “IaC for everything,” and Spacelift delivered, offering a platform that teams could start using independently with minimal configuration — all within the constraints of the regulated environment Checkout.com operates in.

 DevOps metrics are essential for understanding and optimizing your organizational processes around software development and delivery.
-By monitoring the right metrics, teams can identify inefficiencies, enhance system reliability, and foster a culture of continuous improvement.
+By monitoring the right metrics, teams can identify inefficiencies, enhance system reliability, and build a habit of continuous improvement.
 In this blog post, we analyzed all the various actionable metrics you should be monitoring and discussed how to implement effective monitoring and observability practices.

 The real power of metrics lies not just in tracking them but also in using them to drive actionable insights and improvements.
 Whether you’re new to DevOps or looking to refine your existing processes, identifying and monitoring key DevOps metrics is necessary to build resilient, efficient, and high-performing systems.